John Flaxman

-John Flaxman (6 July 1755 – 7 December 1826) was a British sculptor and draughtsman, and a leading figure in British and European Neoclassicism.
+John Flaxman (6 July 1755 – 7 December 1826) was an English sculptor and draughtsman who was a leading figure in British and European Neoclassicism.
 Early in his career, he worked as a modeller for Josiah Wedgwood's pottery.
 He spent several years in Rome, where he produced his first book illustrations.
 He was a prolific maker of funerary monuments.

 Early life and education

 He was born in York.
 His father, also named John (1726–1803), was well known as a moulder and seller of plaster casts at the sign of the Golden Head, New Street, Covent Garden, London.
 His first wife's maiden name was Lee, and they had two sons, William and John.

 Within six months of John's birth, the family returned to London.
 He was a sickly child, high-shouldered, with a head too large for his body.
 His mother died when he was nine, and his father married Elisabeth Gordon in 1763.
 John had little schooling and was largely self-educated.
 He took delight in drawing and modelling from his father's stock-in-trade, and studied translations from classical literature in an effort to understand them.